-Types of Veteran Business Loans
+Types of Small Business Loans for Veterans

 If you are a military reservist, the SBA also offers Military Reservists Economic Injury Disaster Loans (MREIDL).
 These low-interest loans are available to businesses that need extra money to stay open because an essential employee has been called to active duty.
 MREIDLs are available in amounts up to $2 million and collateral is required for loans that are over $50,000.

 With equity financing, you offer investors partial ownership in exchange for funding.
-Rather than owing the money back plus interest, you share a portion of your companies profits with the investor(s).
+Rather than owing the money back plus interest, you share a portion of your company’s profits with the investor(s).
 Many individual investors and angel investors are particularly interested in helping out veteran-owned businesses.
 And while you are giving up some control, these investors are likely more interested in things like your business plan than your credit score.

 Many types of alternative lending are more accessible to businesses that have a difficult time getting traditional business loans.
-Merchant cash advances, invoice financing, and invoice factoring are all types of short-term financing that are fast and easy to apply for and don’t have the strict requirements that come with regular business loans.
+Merchant cash advances, working capital loans, invoice financing, and invoice factoring are all types of short-term financing that can help improve your cash flow or grow your business without the strict requirements that come with regular business loans.

 Government Programs and Organizations that Serve Veteran-Owned Business